Boka night in Kotor

 Days of Wine and Bleak in Virpazar

 Each year, wine and fish are "joined" in a festivity called Days of Wine and Bleak.
 The festivities are held in the town of Virpazar, once Montenegro's biggest market place, on the very banks of the lake.
 In addition to greater treatment, as well as tastings of great domestic Crmnica wines, the stands served fritters and cheese.
 Festival of Wine and Bleak is a traditional event, gathering many exhibitors, but also visitors and tourists.

 International Folklore Festival “Cetinje-CIOFF” in Cetinje

 Sea Dance Festival is an award-winning music festival which is held on Europe’s hottest summer destination, Jaz beach in the city of Budva, since July 2014.
-The festival has been part of the EXIT Adventure, an extension of EXIT Festival.
-The stunning locations, world renowned artists and outstanding productions make this festival a must-see.
+The festival has been part of the EXIT Adventure, an extension of the EXIT Festival.
+The stunning locations, world-renowned artists and outstanding productions make this festival a must-see.

 St. Tryphon’s Day in Kotor

 It is a tradition that originates from the 19th century.
 The festivities in the glory of the protector of the town, St. Tryphon (Sveti Tripun), begin at the end of January, and they end in the first days of February.
 On the location in front of the old Kotor Cathedral of Sveti Tripun, Boka Navy first performs a dance circle, then follows the mass, and then goes a procession through the town.
 The festivity is accompanied by the introspection of church choirs, by city music, and dances of folklore associations.